disorderlylabs/xhca/writing/xhca-system.md

   for certain cell types and, optionally, cell or gene annotations.

 - There are thus two "contexts" of analysis: (1) Cells and genes and their annotations and (2) cells and genes using expression data.
+For now, the first context will be referred to as a "cellular" context, and the second context will be a "molecular" context.

+- For the cellular context:

+    - Cells are fully independent and there is no constraint on how annotations are processed.
+This means that all approaches to distribution across smart drives may be considered.

-    - In the first context, the system should be concerned with how to pushdown predicates on annotations and to efficiently retrieve cell and gene information, with little need to process expression data.
+    - The system should be concerned with how to pushdown predicates on annotations and to efficiently retrieve cell and gene information, with little need to process expression data.
       This is especially true if the minimal processing necessary (e.g.  comparing cell type representatives, or cluster centroids, to each other) is done at time of ingest rather than data access time.

+- For the molecular context:

+    - Cells may be independently processed, but aggregate information is needed over cells with the same varying scopes of locality: in the same matrix (from the same sequencing lane?), from the same assay, from the same lab, etc.

-    - In the second context, the system is expected to use distance or similarity functions to compare cells or genes in order to do some of the following: clustering, filtering, QC, or translation (such as normalization or perhaps from raw expression to BP).
+    - The system is expected to use distance or similarity functions to compare cells or genes in order to do some of the following: clustering, filtering, QC, or translation (such as normalization or perhaps from raw expression to BP).

 <figure>
   <img id="system-architecture-diagram" src="../assets/system_architecture.png" />